 - Israel’s prosperity and growth has been heralded by its recent transition from an emerging market to the status of developed nation according to the OECD.3

 In May of 2010, the Organization for Economic Cooperation and Development (OECD) unanimously voted to admit Israel as a member country, in recognition of its strong economic underpinnings.
+Israel’s combination of a highly educated workforce and an environment of entrepreneurship promises continued innovation and growth.

 - GDP by sector: agriculture (2.7%), industry (31.7%), services (65.6%) (2008 est.)